adtsakal/semantic_change_evolution/README.md

 - **synthetic_data_scripts**: used for the synthetic data part of the paper (section 4 of the paper).

 ## Data
 First, download the word vectors from this [link](https://www.dropbox.com/sh/d9cmc8kied74hiv/AABT5z1Z67MJ7KChIXWRUvO9a?dl=0) (~250MB) and extract the *vectors.p* file within the */data/* folder.
-These vectors have been originally generated in [2] (100-dim representations in 14 consecutive years).
+These vectors have been originally generated in [2] (100-dim representations in 14 consecutive years: 2000-2013).
 The rest of the folder contains the following:
 - **words.p**: a list with the actual words.
 - **labels.p**: list of labels ("static" or "change"); there is one label per word.
 - **train_idx**: the indices of the words/vectors/labels that were used for training purposes.
 - **test_idx**: the indices of the words/vectors/labels that were used for evaluation purposes.

+Note that there is a one-to-one mapping across the indices of these pickles.

 ## Models
 This folder contains the code for the models that were tested in [1].
 Each file is self-contained (i.e., you can test out a model by calling the respective "main" function).
 Each model has a **"TEST_ON"** variable which needs to be set.
 For the definition of the TEST_ON variable and its correct use, refer to the Supplementary Material in [1].
 It has been currently set as to operate in the full sequence of word vectors for each model invidivually (i.e., s.t. each model identifies word with altered/shifted semantics during the full time period under consideration).